 Body comparison: Olympus E-M10 vs Panasonic LX100

-The physical size and weight of the Olympus E-M10 and the Panasonic LX100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Olympus E-M10 and the Panasonic LX100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (22 percent) than the Olympus E-M10.
 In this context, it is worth noting that neither the E-M10 nor the LX100 are weather-sealed.